The Batman (film): Marketing

 Reeves and Pattinson discussed the film at the Warner Bros.
 CinemaCon panel on August 24, 2021, where a sizzle reel of new footage was shown.
 Reeves, Pattinson, and Kravitz debuted a second trailer as the finale of DC FanDome on October 16.
 Daniel Chin at The Ringer said the trailer had been highly anticipated and felt it did not disappoint.
 He and other commentators highlighted the trailer's dark, violent, and brutal approach to the character, which Chin felt was consistent with the teaser trailer.
 Adam B. Vary of Variety specifically compared the tone to Christopher Nolan's "gritty" The Dark Knight films, believing The Batman would be darker and more violent than even those films.
 Several commentators highlighted Farrell's physical transformation as the Penguin.
 A Japanese trailer released on December 12 led to speculation that the Joker would appear after fans spotted a figure resembling the character on a newspaper prop in the footage.

 Warner Bros. launched a viral marketing campaign in December 2021 with the website rataalada.com; Rata alada is Spanish for "winged rat".
 The website allowed users to engage in simulated conversations with the Riddler, and solving his riddles unlocked promotional material.
 The final reward for the website was the deleted scene where Batman meets Keoghan's Joker in Arkham.
 A third trailer, titled "The Bat and the Cat", was released on December 27 and focuses on Batman and Catwoman's relationship.
 SlashFilms Jeremy Mathai already felt the film's marketing had been great and was impressed that this was "yet another incredible trailer".
 Asha Barbaschow and Rob Bricken of Gizmodo opined that Pattinson looked like a better Batman than Bale and Affleck, and were intrigued by the idea of the Riddler positioning himself as an "agent of justice" and the film's potential alternations to Batman's origin story.
 WarnerMedia spent $135 million promoting the film, including over $28 million on television advertisements, and licensed a significant amount of merchandise for what it described as the largest Batman merchandise collection in a decade.
 Batman-related Google Search queries independently began displaying a Bat-Signal Easter egg in February 2022.
 At the same time, a prequel novel, Before the Batman: An Original Movie Novel, was written by David Lewman and was also released on February 1.
 It explores the origins of Batman and the Riddler.
-After The Batmans release in March, Reeves announced the DC Black Label prequel comic book series The Riddler: Year One (2022–23) written by Dano, which further explores the Riddler's origin.
+After The Batmans release in March, Reeves announced the DC Black Label prequel comic book series The Riddler: Year One (2022–23), which Dano wrote and further explores the Riddler's origin.